STORMWORKS Chapter “Jazz-Orchestra” Overview

 for Young String Orchestra

-Sounds of the Chinese Er Hu may be listened to and played for the young Musicians by visiting www.stormworld.com.
+The Chinese Er Hu may be played for the young Musicians by visiting www.stormworld.com.
 Under “Digital Libretti”, you will find a Quicktime movie demonstrating the sound and characteristic portamento of the Er Hu.

 The Bass part is optional for young student Musicians.
 Cello 2 serves as the Bass.
 Though the Harp part may be played on an actual Harp or Piano, the desired colour is a Harp played on a fine synthesizer with the appropriate “Storm” Sound System in place.
 Again, please visit www.stormworld.com for information regarding the PAD Bass and the STORMSystem.
-An optionally utilized PAD Bass, playing the Bass part by doubling it 8VB will provide added richness to the ensemble.
+An optionally utilized PAD Bass, playing the Bass part by doubling it 8VB will provide added richness to the ensemble while providing a string Tuning center.

 Whenever two or more notes appear in a String part, the notes are to be played divisi.